2. Development and Review

 Evidence of Independent Scrutiny

-25. Module proposals should be scrutinised by an independent academic member of staff who has not been involved in writing the module; the reviewer should be nominated by the Institute LTC or equivalent, and not by the person(s) drafting the module.
+25. Module proposals should be scrutinised by an independent academic member of staff who has not been involved in writing the module; the reviewer should be nominated by the Faculty, and not by the person(s) drafting the module.
 The reviewer should complete this section of the form and liaise with the proposer, who should make any necessary changes to the form and/or give a response in the box below.
 Where a module is a direct translation of an already approved module it is not necessary for this section to be completed.

 28. Module Learning Outcomes should follow the following guidelines: